dev-kanishk/FTlabs_task/README.md

 ---
 ## Rest-API end-point

-Making a get request for the list of members and their respective activity periods. <br/>
+Get request for the list of members and their respective activity periods. <br/>

 * `/activity_record/members/` <br/>

 Response:
 * ok is a json boolean field.
-* members is a json array of Users, each user having following fields id, real_name, tz(timezone) and activity_periods.
+* members is a json array of Users
+* Each User object has following fields id, real_name, tz(timezone) and activity_periods.
-* activity_periods is again a json array of active time periods with start_time and end_time.
+* activity_periods is again a json array of active time period.
+* Each active time period has start_time and end_time fields.
 ```json
 {
     "ok": true,